 In the United States, small businesses account for 75% of registered businesses in the country.
 With over 28 million small businesses, Americans are becoming braver and many are launching businesses for themselves.
 These businesses are often independent—funding everything completely themselves.
 And as the world becomes more and more digitalized, within those 28 million businesses, 54% of them have created and manage their own websites.

 As businesses continue to expand to online, business owners need to focus on aspects of their businesses that their counterparts ten years ago never had to consider—social media advertising, SEO, reviews, and website design and maintenance—just to name a few.
 With so many online activities that small businesses need to focus on, it can be difficult to build or even think of creating a security plan that protects that website that supports your online business.
-In fact, most small businesses are in agreement as 83% of U.S. small businesses do not have any formal web security plan.

 Corporate businesses, especially tech giants like Google, Microsoft, Facebook and Amazon create large web security plans with multiple teams of developers and testers that search their websites for vulnerabilities—one example being Microsoft’s new Cyber Defense Operations Center as well as extremely sophisticated However, most small businesses cannot afford a fully-staffed team of developers and testers—let alone a huge cybersecurity focused defense center.